July 2016 Recipe of the Month Braised Romano Beans Broad, flat Romano Beans beg for a long slow braise the Read more →

 Partnering with CSA farmers, Local Thyme develops meal plans that support their productions and equip their customers to make the most of their ever-changing seasonal harvest.
 Local Thyme also offers memberships for people who shop other seasonal sources, including farmer’s markets, food co-ops and local food retailers, or who garden.

-Pat is a personal chef with years of experience planning menus and cooking from CSA boxes and farmers markets.
+Pat is a personal chef with decades of experience planning menus and cooking from CSA boxes and farmers markets.
 As the Fair Share CSA Coalition Chef, Pat contributes to the growth of sustainable food systems through Local Thyme and her culinary publishing work.
 She is a contributing editor of From Asparagus to Zucchini: A Guide to Cooking Farm Fresh Seasonal Produce, She also recently collaborated on a new cookbook, Farm-Fresh and Fast.
-Both books support Fair Share CSA coalition.
-A long-time local foods activist, Pat is the co-Founder of MUNCH (Madisonians United for Nutrition for Children’s Health), and has been part of a Farm-to-School team helping the Madison School District shape a vision for creating a healthier and more sustainable school food program.
+Both books provide financial support for the Fair Share CSA coalition.
+She also donates Local Thyme membership to members of the Partnershares Program, a cost-sharing program that provides financial assistance to limited-income households for purchasing CSA vegetable shares.

 Changing the world starts at home, and Local Thyme makes it easy and delicious to shop, cook, and eat sustainably.
 Expanding people’s veggie vocabularies and helping them to cook with local and seasonal ingredients — these are the things that Local Thyme does best.